glo-mccollough/glo-mccollough/README.md

 Marketing Specialist
 =====================
++ Ran and reported on Focus Group Testing
++ Ran and created marketing strategies for Google Ads to support website and applicaiton lauch
++ Managed Marketing associates and freelancers
 + Handled all commutations within the Marketing Department
 + Lead and reported on focus group and marketing testing
 + Created and published competitive analysis reports